piclas-framework/piclas/doc/userguide/030_features_models.md

     MacroBody-nMacroBody=1

 and setting it greater than 0.
-For each defined macroscopic body properties are assigned with
+For each defined macroscopic body properties are assigned with (Spheres)

     MacroBody1-center=(/ 10.0 , 0.1 , 0.5 /)
-    MacroBody1-velocity=(/-1165.,0.,0./)
     MacroBody1-radius=0.5e-5

+For surface interactions of DSMC particles with the bodies the appropriate accomodation coefficients and temperature can be defined

     MacroBody1-momentumAcc=1.
     MacroBody1-transAcc=1.
     MacroBody1-temp=300